-EDUC 601 Educational Research I = 3 credits
+EDUC 601 Action Research in Education -- Introductory = 3 credits

 This course provides an overview of educational research theory and practice.
 Teachers will design an approved research project on an approved educational topic.
 Prerequisite: nine credits; admission to the Master of Arts in Education program.

-EDUC 602 Educational Research II = 3 credits
+EDUC 602 Action Research in Education -- Intermediate = 3 credits

 Teachers develop and implement a research project under the direction of their research advisor.
 The project will be presented during EDUC 604.
 Prerequisite: 601